Quansight-Labs/quansight-labs-site/posts/2021/10/jupyter-community-calls.md

 We're all nostalgic for the conference hallway track as we stay safe in a pandemic.
 With the community calls, for one hour a month, we've been doing our best to simulate the hallway track and the communitas it can bring.
 We hope to see you and your notebooks at an up and coming event.
+What’s up next?
+For Jupyter, we are looking forward to another year of community calls with a focus on reaching out to communities we heard less from in 2021.
+This could be other Jupyter projects, people using Jupyter in educational settings, or someone we haven’t met yet.

+At a larger scale, we hope to find even more community calls happening across the scientific Python ecosystem!
+This community call format is designed to be reproducible, and we have resources ready for you to get started yourself available in the [how-to documentation on our repository](https://github.com/Quansight-Labs/jupyter-communitycalls/blob/main/how-to-use-this-repo.md).
 ## Technical resources

 Information about the community calls for participants and hosts can be found in the [__Jupyter community call repository__][repo].